 If everyone worked on their online presence at the same time and the same rate, their internet exposure would stay the same.
 In reality, though, new companies are embracing the full benefits of the internet all the time.
 We could ask what if your competitors were all there and you aren’t?

 7) How will I know if I’m receiving a good ROI?

-In advance, no-one knows how much benefit will be attained by expanding their online presence.
-It’s why we recommend a smaller work scope and low price point for initial work.
+In advance, no one knows how much benefit will be attained by expanding their online presence.
+It’s why we recommend a smaller work scope and a low price point for initial work.
 After improvements have been made, and plans are progressing, visitor referrals can get tracked, and numbers evaluated.